tbuchi888/golang-slashcommand-k8s/README.md

 # golang-slashcommand-k8s
-This is BOT by gollang for slash command of mattermost and Slack.
+This BOT made by gollang for slash command of mattermost and Slack.

-And run on Docker and k8s.
+And it run on Docker and k8s.

 But these are still being verified.

 ## Usage